kippyhixson/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is when you use an HTML element that clearly describes what it is doing both to the browser and to other people.
+Examples of semantic HTML: header, footer, section.
+Examples of non-semantic: div, span.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display block displays an element as a block, starts on a new line and takes up the whole width.
+Will respect height and width when specified.
+Example: <p>  Display inline displays an element inline, height and width properties have no effect.
+Example <span>.

 3. What are the 4 areas of the box model?

+content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+the cross axis, perpendicular to the main axis

 5. Explain why git is valuable to a team of developers.

+Git is version control.
+It makes it easy to experiment without fear.
+You, and your teammates can all create branches, and then compare them, and undo them easily.
+It allows for simplified testing without risk to the main working code.
+You can be specific in your commit labels, in order to quickly see what changes are in each branch, and use the diff command to easily see the differences.
+You can also work offline, and less likely to lose your work, because every team member has access to a copy on their machine.
+Can also go back to previous versions.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.